 Learn more in a consultation with one of our qualified lawyers.
 It is a completely free, no-obligation opportunity to get answers to your legal questions, including what you can expect from a truck accident claim.

 Call a Richmond Truck Accident Attorney to Get Started

-If you have been injured in a truck accident and are unsure if you have a valid case, our lawyers at Geoff McDonald and Associates are here to help.
-Should we represent you, we are prepared to help you build a strong case by gathering essential evidence such as medical records, photographs of the accident scene and your injuries, the truck’s black box, trucking company records and anything else deemed relevant.
+If you have been injured in a commercial truck accident and are unsure if you have a valid case, an experienced attorney at Geoff McDonald and Associates are here to help.
+Should we represent you, we are prepared to help you build a strong case by gathering essential evidence such as medical records, photographs of the accident scene and your truck accident injuries, the truck’s black box, trucking company records and anything else deemed relevant.

 Schedule a free consultation with a member of our legal team.
 There is no obligation to take legal action and no upfront fees unless you recover compensation.

 Our office in Richmond is located about 20 minutes away from VCU Medical Center